-Alfred Basbous was born in Rachana, Lebanon in 1924.
-His first exhibition in Beirut, at the Alecco Saab gallery in 1958, marked the beginning of a long and successful career as a sculptor.
+His first exhibition in Beirut, at the Alecco Saab gallery in 1958, marked the beginning of a long and significant trajectory as a sculptor.

 In 1960, he received a scholarship from the French government and became a pupil of the sculptor René Collamarini at ‘The National Fine Arts School in Paris’ (L'Ecole Nationale des Beaux-Arts de Paris).
 In 1961, his works were included in the International Sculpture Exhibition at the Musée Rodin, in Paris.

-From 1994 to 2004, Basbous organized the International Symposium of Sculpture in Rachana, Lebanon, where famous sculptors from around the world were invited to create, sculpt and exhibit their works alongside his own.
+Between 1994 and 2004, Basbous organised the International Symposium of Sculpture in Rachana, Lebanon, where famous sculptors from around the world were invited to create, sculpt and exhibit their works alongside his own.

 Throughout his life, Basbous won many awards including the "Prix de l'Orient" in Beirut in 1963 and the price of Biennale in Alexandria in 1974.
-When he died in 2006, the President of the Lebanese Republic, in order to honor him, awarded him the "Medal of the Lebanese Order of Merit in Gold.”
+When he died in 2006, the President of the Lebanese Republic, in order to honour him, awarded him the "Medal of the Lebanese Order of Merit" in gold.